google/ads-privacy/proposals/fledge-multiple-seller-testing/README.md

 ## FAQ
 **Q: Does Ad Manager enforce a timeout for Protected Audience auctions?**
 A: Ad Manager currently sets a timeout of 5 seconds for Protected Audience auctions, inclusive of all component auctions and the top level auction.
+Note that if the auction timeouts then the best contextual ad will be rendered, if there is one.

 We plan to run experiments with different timeouts on a small fraction of traffic to identify a timeout value that maximizes publisher performance and minimizes impact to user experience.
 We will continue to update this FAQ based on the results of those experiments.

 **Q: How does Ad Manager decide which ad size to use for the PA auction?**
 A: Among all of the sizes a publisher specifies for a given ad slot, Ad Manager currently apply the following logic to select the size used for the PA auction: